includeJS/includeJS/src/notes/you-dont-know-js-04.md

 - 📺 Additional resource: [Deep JavaScript Foundations on FrontEnd Masters](https://frontendmasters.com/courses/deep-javascript-v3/)

 ## 1. Scope and Closure
-- JavaScript organizes scopes with functions and blocks.
+- JavaScript organizes the different scopes with functions and blocks.
 - Scopes nest inside each other, and for any given expression or statement, only variables at that level of scope nesting or in higher/outer scopes are accessible; variables from lower/inner scopes are hidden and inaccessible.

 So, in a nutshell: